 Individual groups can make their own decisions.
 Ministry Teams, Covenant Circles, and more should have a discussion about how everyone in the group feels.
 Please approach these conversations with care and a sense of community.

 We will continue to provide masks to all who wish to wear them.

 We ask everyone who has any cold symptoms such as: fever, cough, runny nose, etc. to please stay at home (and join us via Zoom!)

 We encourage all of you to get your boosters and flu shot this year.

 Air Flow in Buildings

 If you are planning to come to East Shore and are not sure if you want to wear a mask, please know we have a lack of airflow in our Sanctuary.
 We added air purifiers in the Sanctuary to help.
 We do have a CO2 monitor in the back of the Sanctuary to help you make an informed decision.
 We have also added air filters to the classrooms in the Education building.

 Practicing Consent and Compassion

 We need to acknowledge everyone has different comfort levels when it comes to risk.
-Some are so excited to get back in person they will do all they can to stay safe AND in person.
-Others are not ready and may not be ready for a while.
 Please remember, these are your fellow East Shorians and we want to respect people’s decisions on how they participate in worship.

 We also want to talk about hugging, handshakes, high fives, etc. As we teach our youngest children in Our Whole Lives (OWL), consent is very important.
 Even those friends who you may have always shared a hug with before may not feel up to it yet.
 Let’s show our children and each other we understand consent.
 Before hugging, please ask… AND be prepared to hear “no.” This includes members of the staff.
 We all love you… and we want to stay safe too.